lineality/ff_file_manager_minimal_rust/README.md

 5. no unsafe code
 6. all errors to be handled
 7. terminal cli application
+8. Module to be used by other projects

 # Main functions/features:
 1. (very) minimal text user interface